Boardman Township, Ohio: History

 The fast food chain Arby's opened its first location in Boardman in 1964.
-The chain moved to a new building in the 1990s across the street from the original building on Route 224 next to St. Charles Borromeo Catholic Church where it currently operates.
-The Arby's is owned and operated by the now internationally known chain.
+Directly owned and operated by the corporation, the restaurant moved to a new building in the 1990s across the street from the original building on US 224.
 The original building was occupied by a bird shop until 2021 and is now vacant.

 The township has numerous listings on the National Register of Historic Places, including St. James Episcopal Church, the oldest structure in the township, Forest Lawn Memorial Park, Southern Park Stable, the Forest Glen Estates Historic District, the Mill Creek Park Historic District, and the Newport Village Historic District.

 Geography

 Centered at 41°2'20" North, 80°39'55" West in the central part of the county, it borders the following townships and municipalities: